Viewing public RFDs.

 Alternative: use the first commit when the file was first introduced.
 This RFD specifies that we use the first commit when the file was most recently introduced.
 Another option is to use the first commit when the file was first introduced.
 For example, for an API version v1:

-In this scenario, the RFD proposes storing commit C within the Git ref.
+In this scenario, we store commit C within the Git stub.
 The alternative approach would store commit A.

 If, for some reason, this assumption is not upheld, then the hash in the file name will almost certainly be different, and C would be the only valid option.